Who Can Claim Property Based on Adverse Possession in New York?

 New York state landowners face less risk of losing property to adverse possession than those in many other states.

-In New York, property is everything: not only in the five boroughs of New York City, but throughout the state.
-If you're a property owner, you probably have one or more neighbors whose land borders on yours.
+If you're a New York State property owner, other than someone living in a high-rise apartment, you probably have one or more neighbors whose land borders on yours.
 Surprising as it might seem, those neighbors might be able to gain legal title to pieces of your property through a legal doctrine known as "adverse possession."
 And while possibly less likely, an unknown trespasser could also squat on your land and develop the same type of claim to legal ownership over time.

 How Adverse Possession Laws Work

-Adverse possession is a legal concept that allows a trespasser, whether stranger or neighbor, to gain legal title over the land of a property owner.
+Adverse possession is a legal concept that allows a trespasser, whether a stranger or a neighbor, to gain legal title over land.
 The concept developed in early Britain.
-More recently, though, the law's function is to achieve a fair result when one owner has neglected or forgotten about a piece of property while another has been using or caring for it for so long that to make him or her leave would create hardship.
-The policy goal behind adverse possession statutes, in New York and elsewhere, is to ensure that land is owned by those who cultivate it and use it most productively, rather than by those who ignore it.
+More recently, though, the law's function is to achieve a fair result when one owner has neglected or forgotten about a piece of property while another has been using or caring for it for so long that to make them leave would create hardship or injustice.
+The policy goal behind adverse possession statutes in New York and elsewhere is to ensure that land is owned by people who cultivate it and use it most productively, rather than by those who ignore it.

 Adverse possession in New York is governed by statute, but also by the courts.
 Importantly, the burden of proof to establish a claim of adverse possession is on the trespasser.
-The legal holder of title has the presumption of ownership until the adverse possessor can meet that burden.
-In other words, it is the trespasser's job to prove that the judge should grant him or her title to or ownership over the land.
+The legal holder of title is the presumed owner until the adverse possessor can meet that burden.
+In other words, it is the trespasser's job to prove that the judge should grant title to or ownership over a piece of land.

 New York's Requirements for Adverse Possession

 New York has an unusually voluminous statutory scheme around adverse possession, codified in Article 5 of the Real Property Laws.
 This state's courts have established a variety of factors over many decades that a trespasser must prove in order to be awarded title by adverse possession.
-As in most states, adverse possession in New York is established from the nature of a trespasser's possession and the length of time he or she possesses the land.
+As in most states, adverse possession in New York is established from the nature of trespassers' possession and the length of time they possess the land.

 A trespasser's possession must be:

-4. open and notorious (using the property as the real owner would, without hiding his or her occupancy), and
+3. open and notorious (using the property as the real owner would, without hiding their occupancy; see N.Y.
+Real Prop.
+Acts Law Section 512)

-It is actually somewhat more difficult to establish adverse possession in New York than in other jurisdictions.
-The legislature strengthened the "hostility" element to require that the trespasser have a reasonable belief that he or she has title to the disputed property.
+It is actually more difficult to establish adverse possession in New York than in other jurisdictions.
+That's because the legislature requires trespassers to have a reasonable belief that they have legal title to the disputed property.
 (See N.Y.
 Real Prop.
 Acts § 501.)

 Talk to a Lawyer